FurryCoders/FAAPI/README.md

 * `last_get: float` time of last get (not UNIX time, uses `time.perf_counter` for more precision)
 * `raise_for_delay: bool = False` if set to `True`, raises an exception if a get call is made before enough time has passed
+* `raise_for_unauthorized: bool = True` if set to `True`, raises an exception if a request is made and the resulting page is not from a login session

 #### Init